 Thin Layers Always Wear Better

+This part changes everything.
 Because liquid lipstick feels lightweight initially, people often keep layering more product thinking it will look smoother.
+But thick layers usually crack faster, feel heavier, smudge more before setting, and separate unevenly during the day.

 One thin, even layer almost always looks cleaner and lasts better.
+Especially with matte liquid lipstick, long-wear formulas, and transfer-proof textures.
+Usually, less product gives a smoother result.

 Lip Prep Should Stay Simple